Lanczos algorithm for lattice QCD matrix elements: Noise the Strange Scalar Current

-Unlike summation and power iteration, Lanzcos allows direct and explicit computation of estimates for transition and excited-state matrix elements. \Cref{fig:lattice:MEs} shows the results for all combinations of the three states fully resolved; \cref{tab:lattice:MEs} lists values fit to these data.
-While noisier than the ground-state matrix element, useful signal is available at all $m$ for all excited-state and transition matrix elements.
+Unlike summation and power iteration, Lanzcos allows direct and explicit computation of estimates for transition and excited-state matrix elements. \Cref{fig:lattice:MEs} shows the results for all combinations of the three states fully resolved; \cref{tab:lattice:MEs} lists the values at maximal $m=48$.
+While noisier than the ground-state matrix element, useful signals are available at all $m$ for all excited-state and transition matrix elements.
 Matrix elements involving the ground state are less noisy, but otherwise noise for estimates involving either excited state is similar.
-The data in \cref{fig:lattice:MEs} and fits thereof listed in \cref{tab:lattice:MEs} all satisfy the expected symmetry $\braket{f|\bar{s}s|i} = \braket{i|\bar{s}s|f}$ within error.
-The fit of the Lanczos estimate is {$\approx 4$-$5$} times more precise than the data for all excited matrix elements.
+The data in \cref{fig:lattice:MEs} and listed in \cref{tab:lattice:MEs} all satisfy the expected symmetry $\braket{f|\bar{s}s|i} = \braket{i|\bar{s}s|f}$ within error.

 Finally, \Cref{fig:lattice:Zs} shows the overlap factors for the three states fully resolved.
-Fits to the overlap factors $Z_k$ are $\approx 2, 8, 3$ times more precise than the data for $k=0,1,2$, respectively.
+Similar correlations between bootstrap median results for $Z_k^{(m)}$ are found as for $\lambda_k^{(m)}$.
+Results using $m = N_t/2 = 48$ give $Z_k = [2.369(37), 3.12(13), 3.672(54)] \times 10^{-4}$.
+For comparison, $\sqrt{C(0)} = \sqrt{\sum_k |Z_k|^2} = 6.2802(13) \times 10^{-4}$.
+Results of constant fits to \texttt{gvar}-style~\cite{peter_lepage_2020_4290884} outlier-robust estimators without nested median uncertainties described in \cref{app:lattice-std} give $Z_k = [2.360(41), 3.03(18), 3.670(66)] \times 10^{-4}$ for $k=[0,1,2]$.
 Fits of a three-state model to the same correlator data find compatible values.
 These are not required for the matrix element calculation and do not correspond to any quantity of physical interest in this calculation.
 However, in other settings, overlap factors are extracted to determine quantities like decay constants and quark masses.
 These results suggest that Lanczos can provide an advantage in these calculations as well.